Ableytner/GTNH-server/README.md

 # GTNH server docker images

-This repository contains docker images for hosting a dedicated server for the [GT New Horizons](https://www.gtnewhorizons.com/) Minecraft modpack.
+This repository contains docker images for running a dedicated server for the [GT New Horizons](https://www.gtnewhorizons.com/) Minecraft modpack.

-At the moment, only daily GTNH versions are supported, stable versions will follow in the future.
+At the moment, daily GTNH versions are supported and built automatically every day.
+Support for stable versions will follow in the future.

 It has worked without issues for the last few months for me, but you should use it at your own risk.
 (And don't forget to make regular backups!)

 ## Usage example

-This image can be used in a docker-compose.yml files as follows:
+This image can be used in a docker-compose.yml file as follows:
 ```yml
 services:
   mc: